 When I’m not working, I love sitting down with a good book and snuggling with my dogs.

 Coty Raven Morris

 Whether it was teaching in front of the class in elementary school, being a high school and college mascot, or DJing events in college, I’ve always loved working a crowd.
 In fact, one of my choir students would say to me not too long ago, “Prof - you’ve been a conductor your whole life”.
 Music has always been a beacon of healing to me.
-As someone who moves at 1,000,000 mile per hour, choir – – music – – is the one thing that doesn't make time stuff for me.
+As someone who moves at 1,000,000 mile per hour, choir – – music – – is the one thing that makes time stop for me.
 I knew that I needed to be in the arts.
-I have to be a teacher, I have to be a conductor, so that I can live in this in this moment that is quite finite but feels like infinity.
+I have to be a teacher, I have to be a conductor so that I can live in this in this moment that is quite finite but feels like infinity.
 I want to live in this forever.
-And through these mediums of music and spoken word, I find My lifeline to building community.
+And through these mediums of music and spoken word, I find my lifeline to building community.

 With me, you’re literally preaching to the choir.
 Or shall I say, through it.

 I love playing music for people.
 I’ve been hosting and producing Classical radio shows for over 20 years now, and at All Classical since 2007.
 I also spent several years working as a reporter and as a producer.
 I went to school to become a documentary filmmaker but changed plans after my first shift at a college radio station.
 I write poetry and make art and am grateful for the amazing listeners I’ve met – in the third dimension and otherwise - over the years.